wolverdude/GenSON/README.rst

 Typeless Schemas
 ++++++++++++++++

 In version 0, GenSON did not accept a schema without a type, but in order to be flexible in the support of seed schemas, support was added for version 1.
 However, GenSON violates rule #2 in its handling of typeless schemas.
-Any object will validate under an empty schema, but GenSON incorporates typeless schemas into the first-available typed schema, and since typed schemas are stricter than typless ones, so objects that would validate under an added schema will not validate under the result.
+Any object will validate under an empty schema, but GenSON incorporates typeless schemas into the first-available typed schema, and since typed schemas are stricter than typless ones, objects that would validate under an added schema will not validate under the result.

 Compatibility
 -------------